Institute for Sustainable Living, Art & Natural Design

 Brad Kik - Co-Director

-Brad Kik’s life has been a jumbled mess of film study, environmental activism, graphic design, community organizing, woodworking, chicken raising, music, ecology and permaculture.
-In 2005, Brad found slightly more focus by falling in love with his partner Amanda and, with her, co-founding and now co-directing the Institute for Sustainable Living, Art & Natural Design (ISLAND), an arts, ecology and agriculture program in Northwest Lower Michigan.
-Brad's role with ISLAND involves developing the 10 acre property, writing for and designing ISLAND's public face, and spending way too much time on the computer.
+Brad Kik’s life has been an campaign against specialization.
+Pursuing film study, environmental activism, graphic design, community organizing, woodworking, chicken raising, music, ecology and permaculture, Brad found a way to focus his multiple loves by adding a new one.
+In 2005 he fell in love with his partner Amanda and, with her, co-founded and now co-directs ISLAND.
+Brad's role with ISLAND involves developing the farmstead, telling the story of ISLAND using graphic design, writing and awesome powerpoints, as well as managing staff and spending way too much time on the computer.

 Jen Schaap - Food and Farm Projects Coordinator